 Since 2012, the IRS has increased the federal exemption amount each year to adjust for inflation (besides in 2018, when the federal exemption amount doubled under the Tax Cuts and Jobs Act of 2017).
 Below is a list of historical federal transfer tax exemption amounts:

 |Past Federal Transfer Tax Exemption Amounts|

-The 2023 federal annual exclusion amount for gifts is also increased to $17,000, up from $16,000 in 2022.
-Under this change, in 2023 an individual may gift up to $17,000 to any person without federal gift tax consequences, meaning that the gifts are gift tax free, no gift tax return is required, and no reduction of the federal gift tax exemption results.
-Married couples may gift up to double that amount ($34,000) to any one person in 2023 without federal gift tax consequences.
+The 2024 federal annual exclusion amount for gifts is also increased to $18,000, up from $17,000 in 2023.
+Under this change, in 2024 an individual may gift up to $18,000 to an unlimited number of recipients without federal gift tax consequences, meaning that the gifts are gift tax free, no gift tax return is required, and no reduction of the federal gift tax exemption results.
+Married couples may gift up to double that amount ($36,000) to each person in 2024 without federal gift tax consequences.

 Each person’s specific circumstances will determine whether federal estate and/or gift tax planning is appropriate.
-Because the federal estate and gift tax exemption is set to decrease to $5,000,000 plus inflation in 2026, now is a good time for a review of your estate planning documents and to consider additional federal tax planning options.
+Because the federal estate and gift tax exemption is set to decrease to $5,000,000 plus inflation (currently estimated to be about $7,000,000) in 2026, now is a good time for a review of your estate planning documents and to consider additional federal tax planning options.